Educational Leadership Program in Australia

 Please contact the Program Director for finalized costs.

-Accommodation will be in the palatial Adina Apartments in Surrey Hill, Sydney.
+Housing will be in the palatial Adina Apartments in Surrey Hill, Sydney.
 These apartments have complete kitchens, separate bedrooms, laundry facilities, televisions and Internet access.

 The course will be initially resident in Hobart, Tasmania, where students will be embedded in various schools of the Tasmanian Department of Education.
 Following a week’s field experience in Hobart, the field experience will travel to Sydney, New South Wales, Australia.